Axis-Fi/axis-core/README.md

 ### Deployments

-Deployments are listed in the [Axis documentation](https://docs.axis.finance/references/03-technical/).
+Deployments are listed in the [env.json file](/script/env.json) and periodically updated in the [Axis documentation](https://axis.finance/developer/reference/contract-addresses).

+### Dependencies

+[soldeer](https://soldeer.xyz/) is used as the dependency manager, as it solves many of the problems inherent in forge's use of git submodules.

+This requires the `soldeer` CLI tool to be installed, which the [install script](#first-run) handles.